advancedAgritek-BB/coinTrader2.0/README.md

 * **scan_in_background** – start the initial scan in the background so trading can begin immediately.
 * **excluded_symbols** – markets to skip during scanning.
 * **onchain_symbols** – base tokens traded on-chain.
-Tickers are automatically converted to mint addresses using the Solana token list and each pair is appended with `/USDC`.
+Tickers are automatically resolved to mint addresses using a hybrid Jupiter/Helius registry cached at `cache/token_mints.json`.
+Each entry is appended with `/USDC`.
 If a ticker isn't found in the registry, the base value must be a valid mint address.
-If your configuration still contains `solana_symbols`, rename that section to `onchain_symbols`.
+If your configuration still contains
+  `solana_symbols`, rename that section to `onchain_symbols`.
 * **allow_short** – enable short selling.
 Set to `true` only when your exchange account supports short selling.